AndrewRBader/challenge12_fintech/report-template.md

 * Machine Learning Model 1:
   * Description of Model 1 Accuracy, Precision, and Recall scores.
+  * model 1 was the logistic regression model with the original data
+    * Balanced Accuracy Score: 0.952
+    * Precision:
+      * class 0 healthy loan: 1.00
+      * class 1 risky loan: 0.85
+    * Recall:
+      * class 0 healthy loan: 0.99
+      * class 1 risky loan: 0.91
+    * Description:
+      * all of these scores were pretty high showing high accuracy, precision and recall for the groups
+      * the precision for the risky loan was the lowest score at 0.85

 * Machine Learning Model 2:
   * Description of Model 2 Accuracy, Precision, and Recall scores.